 - A breakdown of each of the steps/facets of the project

 - Main results

-- How did your project impact democracy and participation?
+- How did your project foster ALE and green transition?

 - How did you recognise and track success?

-- How could this approach be applied by other AE providers or communities learning programmes?
+- How could this approach be applied by other AE providers or community learning programmes?

 - Plans to continue, upscale, or improve the programme in the future